Tenofovir Disoproxil FumarateBrand Name: Viread Other Names: TDF, tenofovir DF Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Whether tenofovir DF can harm an unborn baby is unknown.
+Talk to your health care provider about the risks and benefits of taking tenofovir DF during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking tenofovir DF.
+Do not breastfeed if you have HIV or are taking tenofovir DF.

 How should I take tenofovir disoproxil fumarate?

-Tenofovir DF comes in the following forms and strengths:
+Tenofovir DF (brand name: Viread) comes in the following forms and strengths:

 Take tenofovir DF according to your health care provider's instructions.

 Tenofovir DF tablets should be swallowed whole and can be taken with or without food.
 People who are unable to swallow the tablets whole may take the oral powder.
 Use the provided dosing scoop to measure the oral powder.
 Mix the oral powder with soft foods that can be swallowed without chewing, such as applesauce, baby food, or yogurt.
-Take the dose of oral powder right after mixing it.
-Do not mix the oral powder with liquid.
+Do not mix the oral powder with liquid, as the powder may float to the top even after stirring.
+Take theof oral powder right after mixing it.

-Always take tenofovir DF in combination with other anti-HIV medicines.
+Always take tenofovir DF in combination with other HIV medicines.

-If you take too much tenofovir DF, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much tenofovir DF, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take tenofovir DF, see the FDA drug label from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take tenofovir DF, see the FDA drug label.

 What should I do if I forget a dose?